Coated Welding Electrodes: Complete Guide on Selection, Usage, and Proper Storage

 Figure 1.
 Basic principles of Shielded Metal Arc Welding (SMAW).

-Functions of coated electrodes
+Main functions of coated welding electrodes

 • Directs the arc, providing balanced and uniform melting.

-• Protects the molten metal by creating a gaseous atmosphere to prevent absorption of oxygen, hydrogen and nitrogen.
+• Protects the molten metal by creating a gaseous atmosphere to prevent absorption of oxygen, hydrogen, and nitrogen.

 • Produces a slag that covers the metal, preventing sudden cooling and contact of oxygen and nitrogen.